Iran votes in parliament elections that favors conservatives

 Current parliament speaker Ali Larijani decided to step down after 11 years and is not running for reelection.
 Mohammad Baqher Qalibaf, the former mayor of Tehran who is also the former head of the Revolutionary Guard air force, is seen as one of the front-runners to succeed Larijani.

 The current parliament, elected in 2016, had more than 100 reformists and moderates, with the rest of the chamber split between independents and hard-liners.
-Some 90 current lawmakers were barred from running in Friday’s election.
+Some 90 current lawmakers were also barred from running in Friday’s election.

 Nearly 58 million Iranians, out of a population of more than 80 million, are eligible to vote.
 Every Iranian above the age of 18 can vote.